Who is Puget Sound Collections?

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

 Remove Puget Sound Collections From Your Credit Report Today!

-Lexington Law specializes in disputing Puget Sound Collections collection accounts.
-They have over 18 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing Puget Sound Collections collection accounts.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 They have helped many people in your situation.
 Give them a call at (800) 220-0084 for a free credit consultation to see what they can do for you.